Student International Travel

 - Students with GatorGradCare or GatorCare insurance meet UF requirements and will not have to purchase additional insurance, but only complete the online travel registration.
 (Please note, that GatorGradCare and GatorCare do NOT cover you in your home country.
 If you go back home for research or any other academic activity, you will need to purchase CISI in addition to your existing insurance.)

 - Students without GatorGradCare insurance will have to purchase CISI health insurance through the UFIC by submitting the CISI enrollment form.
-Cost is $35/month to be paid by check or cash.
+Cost is $35/month or $10 per week/per person up to three weeks (effective August 1st and subject to change with contract renewals) to be paid by check or cash.
 Please note that the online travel registration with UFIC is still required.

 - CISI is provided only for students and only for research, conferences or study related international travel.
 For personal travel or a vacation portion of the international trip, students can purchase international health insurance coverage at: http://www.caremed-travelinsurance.com/.
 This plan is not under UF contract, but only a suggestion.